Similarly, we can also either undertake or assist in the negotiations with the water company for any sewer diversions (section 185) or off-site sewer

 In Wales mandatory adoption applies to both proposed foul and surface water sewers which will connect to an existing public sewer.
 It does not apply to

-which would require approval under Schedule 3 of the Flood and Water Management Act 2010 if and when that schedule is implemented.
+which would require approval under Schedule 3 of the Flood and Water Management Act 2010 which is now also in operation in Wales.

 Guidance on the implementation of mandatory adoption was published by the Welsh Government in July 2012 while 'The Welsh Ministers standards for new